garden-io/garden/docs/reference/commands.md

             - # POSIX-style path or filename of the directory or file(s) to copy to the target.
               source:

-              # POSIX-style path or filename to copy the directory or file(s), relative to the build directory.
+              # POSIX-style path or filename to copy the directory or file(s), relative to the build directory (or the
+              # module
-              # Defaults to to same as source path.
+              # source directory if `copyToSourceDir = true`).
+Defaults to to same as source path.
               target:

+              # If set to true, Garden will copy the directory or file(s) to the module source directory, instead of
+              # the
+              # Garden build directory (under `.garden/build/<module-name>`).
+              copyToSourceDir:

     # A description of the module.
     description: